chriswayg/ansible-initial-server/README.md

 The Debian installer by default creates a root user with a root password, who is not permitted to SSH in to the server.
 Sudo is not installed by default.
 Therefore the default user can SSH into Debian, but has to use `su` to do roots tasks.
 There is no need to change `sshd_config` to `PermitRootLogin yes`, because this Ansible role can authenticate with the initial user password and then 'become' root using 'su'.

-Only for the first run on Debian (before sudo is active & the SSH key has been transferred):
+For the first run on Debian (before sudo is active & the SSH key has been transferred):

 - `ansible-playbook --ask-pass --ask-become-pass -e iserver_become=su  -v server-template.yml`

-For subsequent runs or on installations which have sudo and SSH-key already enabled:

-- `ansible-playbook --v server-template.yml`

 For the first run on Ubuntu (before the SSH key has been transferred):

 - `ansible-playbook --ask-pass --ask-become-pass -v server-template.yml`

-For subsequent runs:
+For the first run on Alpine (as root before the SSH key has been transferred):

+- `ansible-playbook --ask-pass -v server-template.yml`

+For subsequent runs or on installations which have sudo and SSH-key already enabled:

-- `ansible-playbook -vv server-template.yml`
+- `ansible-playbook -v server-template.yml`

 License